 Last week the riders in the Power Meter Project 2007 performed the first series of critical power tests.
 One of them is Gonzalo Vilaseca, who proved to be a strong and light rider.
 Have a look at the results of the tests:

 |Week 1 (Watt/kg)||15.1W/kg||7.6W/kg||4.9W/kg||4.4W/kg|

 Comments from Jesper Therkildsen:

-By doing the intervals very frequently he will have a good chance to get familiar with the pacing strategy in these intervals and get a lot of small interval doses with a high O2 uptake.
-Thus, I expect that these intervals will increase his performance at 5 and 20min critical power.
+By doing the intervals very frequently, he will have an excellent chance to get familiar with the pacing strategy in these intervals and get a lot of small interval doses with high O2 uptake.
+Thus, I expect these intervals to increase his performance at five and 20min critical power.

 Well, but he asked for more anaerobic endurance and sprinting power?
-Yes, but in cycling races of 2 hours it is essential to have a high VO2 max and endurance.
+Yes, but in cycling races of 2 hours, it is essential to have a high VO2 max and endurance.
 If he has that, he has a chance to get home with the peloton or make a breakaway.
-But if is limited in these two factors, vo2max and endurance, he will be dropped before they get to the final sprint.
+But it is limited in these two factors, vo2max, and endurance.
+So he will be dropped before they get to the final sprint.
 Thus, the primary goals for the first period are improvements in 5min and 20min critical power.
-His training amount will be in the range from 9 to 15 hours per week for the first 6 weeks.
+His training amount will be in the range of 9 to 15 hours per week for the first six weeks.

-I will adjust the program after 6 weeks of training, and then focus a lot more on race preparation with anaerobic intervals and sprints.
-This training will be done to optimize his performance at short, intensive races.
+After six weeks of training, I will adjust the program and then focus a lot more on race preparation with anaerobic intervals and sprints.
+This training will optimize his performance at short, intensive races.